 Tidal gate operation is discussed in Response G.18 above.
-The tidal gates are in good order and currently inspected seasonally and after major storm events, and maintained regularly, and would continue to be maintained, by the Club.
-If the Proposed Action is constructed, regular maintenance would be performed by the Home Owners Association.
+The tidal gates are in good order and currently inspected seasonally and after major storm events, and maintained regularly, and would continue to be maintained, by the Club. (the Delancey Cove flood gates are on the Applicant's property.
+The Hommocks Road flood gates are on property owned by the Town of Mamaroneck; the Applicant possesses an easement to access and maintain the gates).
+If the Proposed Action is constructed, regular maintenance would be performed by the HOA.
 The project engineer for the applicant, Michael Junghans, NYPE 072072, certifies that the tidal gates are in good working order.
-Regular maintenance could include replacement of gate parts where necessary, and the tide gates would be replaced at the end of their useful life.
+See FEIS Appendix J. Regular maintenance could include replacement of gate parts where necessary, and the tide gates would be replaced at the end of their useful life.